Amerzone: Later development

 Anuman interactive started work on iOS ports of the game in November 2010.
-A release date in April 2011 was announced on February 25 of that year, and the game was ultimately released on June 7, 2011.
+The game was released on 7 June 2011.

 Tetraedge Games—a developer of adventure games for mobile devices—was chosen to make the port, since they shared office space with Anuman and so could intercommunicate efficiently.
 Tetraedge cofounder Emmanuel Zaza said that the greatest hurdle lay in parsing all the old development data, which had not been organized properly.
 The port features greatly improved in-game visuals and cutscene video quality, and a new playable area: the top of the lighthouse.
 Benoît Sokal was eager to see the game rereleased for new players to enjoy, and collaborated with the Tetraedge team.

 Release

-Amerzone was released in France on 4 CD-ROMs for Windows on March 18, 1999.
+Amerzone was released in France on 4 CD-ROMs for Windows on 19 March 1999.
 Mac OS and PlayStation ports followed in September and December of that year.
 December also saw the DVD-ROM rerelease of the game, in which the cutscenes were in MPEG2 format instead of Smacker video.
 The DVD-ROM version saw further rereleases, some of them by Mindscape, some of them as bargain-priced pack-ins with other adventure titles.

 The official strategy guide, Amerzone: Strategies & Secrets was released in June 1999.
 In addition to a walkthrough of the game, it contains a guide to the Amerzone universe, an interview with Sokal and some behind-the-scenes information.
-Another book, Amerzone: Memoirs of an Expedition, was put out by Casterman in November 1999.
+Another book, Amerzone: Memoirs of an Expedition, was put out by Casterman in November of the same year.
 It compiles the art from the game and also some concept art that didn't make it into the final product.
 It is annotated with text explanations of the images, most of which are from the in-game expedition journal.

-On January 29, 2014, the Android port of the game was released.
+In January 2014, the Android port of the game was released.
 It is identical to the iOS release.